-The act eliminates the Certified Public Accountant Education Assistance Program administered by the Accountancy Board.
-However, it retains and expands the uses of the Certified Public Accountant Education Assistance Fund.
-The act requires the Board to contract with an Ohio-based statewide membership organization representing Ohio certified public accountants (CPAs) to use the fund.
+The bill eliminates the Certified Public Accountant Education Assistance Program administered by the Accountancy Board.
+However, it retains and expands the uses of the existing Certified Public Accountant Education Assistance Fund.
+The bill requires the Board to contract with an Ohio-based statewide membership organization representing CPAs in Ohio to use the fund.

 Under continuing law, the fund is used to provide scholarships to students enrolled in accounting education programs at Ohio colleges or universities.
-The act codifies a requirement, from administrative rule, that, to be eligible for a scholarship, a student be a U.S. citizen or lawfully admitted for permanent residence, as defined in federal law.1 It also expands the uses of the fund to include, subject to approval as described below, any of the following purposes:
+The bill expands the uses of the fund to include, subject to approval as described below, any of the following purposes: